-Matter Court & Case Reference Number Legal issues, status, implications Getbucks (Proprietary) Limited vs NCR and Another North Gauteng High Court Case No 20155/15 The NCR lodged an application to the NCT for an order that Getbucks had inter alia overcharged service fees in contravention of Regulation 44.
+Matter Court & Case Reference Number Legal issues, status, implications Getbucks (Proprietary) Limited vs NCR and Another North Gauteng High Court Case No 20155/15& The NCR lodged an application to the NCT for an order that Getbucks had inter alia overcharged service fees in contravention of Regulation 44.
 Getbucks then applied to the High Court to declare Regulation 44 ultra vires and void and for an order interdicting the NCR from prosecuting Getbucks at the NCT based on a contravention of Regulation 44.
-Judgment was handed down in the High Court on 11 October 2019, in terms of which the court found that Regulation 44 was ultra vires , granted an order prohibiting the NCR from continuing with the Regulation 44 portion of the prosecution in the NCT and ordered NCR and the Minister to pay legal costs.
-NCR launched an application for leave to appeal on 1 November 2019.
-The application for leave to appeal was heard on 23 January 2020 and the court granted the application.
+Judgment was handed down in the High Court on 11 October 2019, in terms of which the court found that Regulation 44 was ultra vires, granted an order prohibiting the NCR from continuing with the Regulation 44 portion of the prosecution in the NCT and ordered NCR and the Minister to pay legal costs.
+NCR launched an application for leave to appeal was heard on 23 January 2020 and judgement was reserved.
 Moneyline Financial Services (Pty) Ltd vs NCR North Gauteng High Court Case No A440/16 Moneyline appealed the decision handed down by the NCT which ruled on 11 March 2016 that the NCR acted lawfully and procedurally correct when investigating Moneyline.
 The merits relate to allegations of reckless lending towards the recipients of social security grants by Moneyline.
 The Appeal was heard on 4 December 2018 and judgment was handed down on 30 August 2019 in terms of which the appeal was postponed and Moneyline was ordered to join the NCT as a Respondent before the appeal could proceed.
 Moneyline then launched an application for leave to appeal against this judgment, which application for leave to appeal was heard on 2 December 2019.
-Judgment was in favour of the NCR calling for the joinder of the NCT as a second respondent by Moneyline.
+Judgment is awaited.
 NCR vs Standard Bank North Gauteng High Court Case No 44415/16 The NCR brought an application for a declaratory order regarding the application of common law set off on credit agreements.
 The Legal Resources Centre was granted leave to join as friends of the court.
 The matter was heard on 13 May 2019, and judgement was handed in favour of the NCR.
 Edcon vs NCR National Consumer Tribunal A237/2017 The NCR referred Edcon group to the NCT for the unlawful charging of club fees to consumers, and the NCT ruled in the favour of NCR.
 Edcon appealed against the decision of the NCT and won the case.